 - Dogs are allowed, of course!
 The place is pet friendly and dogs can access the park without problems, as long as their owner carries a leash and bags for their pet's needs.

-- How long is the visit?
+- How long does the visit last?
 The garden tour lasts approximately one hour.

 A more relaxing and comfortable way to spend a morning or afternoon in Rome is to take a cruise, as it will allow you to contemplate the monuments of the metropolis and discover the other side of Rome.
 And if, after sightseeing, your guts are rumbling, take a look at the best restaurants in the Italian capital.